top of page

 Create Daily Routines

-Routines reduce the number of decisions your brain must make.
-Establish consistent patterns for mornings, meals, and work schedules.
+Establishing routines can significantly reduce the number of decisions your brain must make.
+Create consistent patterns for your mornings, meals, and work schedules.
+This structure can provide a sense of stability.

 Limit Your Options

-Too many choices increase stress.
-Try narrowing options to two or three whenever possible.
+Too many choices can increase stress.
+Try narrowing your options to two or three whenever possible.
+This simplification can make decision-making feel less daunting.

 Make Important Decisions Early

 Mental energy is typically strongest earlier in the day.
-Use that time for planning and problem-solving.
+Use this time for planning and problem-solving.
+Tackling significant decisions when you’re at your best can lead to better outcomes.

 Schedule “No-Decision” Time